 Jeppesen also provides text weather reports, pireps, winds aloft, METARS and TAFs.
 Just follow the link below.

-Below you can enter the airport ICAO code, keep in mind that not all airports have meteorological services to generate metars or tafs or when they do, some do not even report these to the Aviation Digital Data Service (ADDS).
+Below you can enter the airport ICAO code, keep in mind that not all airports have meteorological services to produce metars or tafs or when they do, some do not even report these to the Aviation Digital Data Service (ADDS) at all.

 The list below explains the features of the request form.
 Just enter any valid airport ICAO or IATA ID, make your choice in options and then press the button 'Get METAR/TAF' to obtain the report, it will open in a new window.

 If you have a need to convert the temperature, pressure or relative humidity in the reports, we have some calculators below that may be of help to you:

 Jeppesen also provides the aviation world with ad hoc text weather requests.
 Included are U.S. airport delays, NAS status, FAA airspace flow, expected departure time clearances and European BIRDTAMs.

 If you want to use the Jeppesen Text Weather service then click this link: Jeppesen TEXT WX.

 This will open a small window where you can even request PIREPs and wind aloft reports, very handy for selecting the most favorite altitude to fly to your destination.

 Aviation weather reports can be obtained from different sources and most countries have different formats.
 To assist with that Eurocontrol created a guidance note helping pilots obtaining weather reports before their flight.

 During your flight it can be useful to update your weather picture, read the next document on how to get an inflight weather update.